jlikhuva/blog/posts/rmq.md

 /// is lower bounded by the starting index, the resulting lookup table is an
 /// upper triangular matrix.
 Therefore, instead of representing it as a matrix,
-/// we use a hashmap instead (to save space)
-/// Computes the answers to all possible queries.
-Since the ending index of a query
-/// is lower bounded by the starting index, the resulting lookup table is an
-/// upper triangular matrix.
-Therefore, instead of representing it as a matrix,
 /// we use a hashmap instead (to save space) fn compute_rmq_all_ranges<T: Hash + Eq + Ord>(array: &[T]) -> LookupTable<'_, T> {
     let len = array.len();
     let mut lookup_table = HashMap::with_capacity((len * len) / 2);